 For a person who has given up on the world, being with other people physically can be difficult.
 They begin to have anxiety issues about how to act, what to wear, and they often are concerned they will fail miserably.
 Rather than diving in wholeheartedly to socialising, they should simply start communicating in a way that does not make them feel threatened.
 Sending an email to a friend might be a good start, or they could write a letter to a loved one in a far city.
 If they are ready to communicate verbally, they could call a friend or relative who is familiar with their situation.

 Take Small Steps

 There are many professionals available to help someone in this situation, but their entire goal is to get the person out of their comfortable and safe shell.
 Due to this ultimate goal, working with them might not be very productive.
-An alternative could be to contact Mckenzies because they are one of a few agencies which do not have an ultimate goal of getting them out of their comfort zone.
-Their ladies are willing to make home visits, so they do not need to try to leave behind their current behavioural pattern to speak with them.
+An alternative could be to contact Boz Guide because they are one of a few facilities which do not have an ultimate goal of getting them out of their comfort zone.
+Each friendly fuck buddy is willing to make home visits, so they do not need to try to leave behind their current behavioural pattern to speak with them.